Comp-LTL: Temporal Logic Planning via Zero-Shot Policy Composition

 TL;DR: We develop a zero-shot mechanism to satisfy a Linear Temporal Logic (LTL) specification by solving for a set of existing safety-aware RL task primitives accepted by the product between the environment transition system and specification automaton.

 Abstract: This work develops a zero-shot mechanism, Comp-LTL, for an agent to satisfy a Linear Temporal Logic (LTL) specification given existing task primitives trained via reinforcement learning (RL).
-Autonomous robots often need to satisfy spatial and temporal goals that are unknown until run time.
-Prior work focuses on learning policies for executing a task specified using LTL, but they incorporate the specification into the learning process.
-Any change to the specification requires retraining the policy, either via fine-tuning or from scratch.
-We present a more flexible approach -- to learn a set of composable task primitive policies that can be used to satisfy arbitrary LTL specifications without retraining or fine-tuning.
-Task primitives can be learned offline using RL and combined using Boolean composition at deployment.
-This work focuses on creating and pruning a transition system (TS) representation of the environment in order to solve for deterministic, non-ambiguous, and feasible solutions to LTL specifications given an environment with multiply-labeled regions and a set of task primitive policies.
-We show that our pruned TS is deterministic, contains no unrealizable transitions, and is sound.
-Training physical robots for every possible task is expensive--by training on a base set of tasks and composing at run time we are able to reduce total training time compared to non-composition approaches and have negligible processing time at run time.
-We verify our approach via simulation and compare it to other state of the art approaches, showing that Comp-LTL is safer, more adaptable, and quicker at satisfying unseen specifications at runtime.
+Autonomous robots often need to safely and deterministically satisfy spatial and temporal goals that are unknown until run time.
+Prior work on learning policies to execute an LTL task incorporates the specification into the learning process, requiring retraining or fine-tuning if the specification changes.
+We present a more flexible approach--to create a pipeline to deterministically choose an execution set of composable safe task primitive policies that can be used to satisfy arbitrary LTL specifications without retraining or fine-tuning.
+Safe task primitives can be learned offline using RL with a reward function focused on penalizing unsafe actions and combined using Boolean composition at deployment.
+We focus on creating and pruning a transition system (TS) representation of the environment in order to solve for deterministic, non-ambiguous, and feasible solutions to LTL specifications given an environment with multiply-labeled regions and a set of safe task primitive policies.
+Our pruned TS is deterministic, contains no unrealizable transitions, and is sound.
+Combining the TS with the safe pretrained task primitives produces a sequence of composed policies that are guaranteed to deterministically satisfy an LTL specification.
+Training on a base set of safe tasks and composing at run time reduces total training time compared to non-composition approaches and has negligible processing time at run time.
+We verify our approach via simulation in grid-based and continuous environments, and compare it to other state of the art approaches, showing that Comp-LTL is safer, more adaptable, and quicker at satisfying unseen specifications at runtime.

 Supplementary Material: zip